silva-tim/c0523-code-solutions/es6-async-await/es6-async-await-quiz-notes.md

   At the beginning of a function that you want to have asynchronous capabilities.
 Might be used for fetching from an api.

 - When do you use `await`?
 When do you _not_ use `await`?
 (What happens if you `await` a synchronous function?)
-  You use await before an asynchronous action is going to take place inside of a async function.
+  You use await before a promise that you want to wait for.
 You can't use await outside of async functions.
 If you use them in synchronous functions you will get an error.

 - How do you handle errors with `await`?
   Using try{}catch{} you can easily handle errors for await.

 - What do `try`, `catch` and `throw` do?
 When do you use them?
   Try will run some code and if an exception is thrown then the code in the catch section will run.
-Throw is to throw a user defined exception.
+Throw is to throw a user defined exception and it will halt execution of the current scope.
+Anytime you are doing error handling.

 - What happens if you forget to use `await` on a Promise?
 In that case, what happens to the Promise rejection?
-  Then whatever variable you set to be the await will not be a response but instead will be the promise.
-The promise rejection will not be handled properly because no exception will be thrown.
+  The promise rejection will be lost and won't be able to be used.

 - Which style of asynchronous programming do you prefer — callbacks, `Promise.then`, or `async/await`?
 Why?
   Async/await because it makes the most sense to me and is very simple to use.